telliott99/MySwift2/chapter6/protocols.rst

     Obj: 1450575158979457
     >

-Here is another one from the Swift docs:
+And here is another one from the Swift docs:

 .. sourcecode:: bash